nasd4q/while-preparing-for-ocp/REMEMBERTHIS.md

 * Contract stipulates : reflexive, symmetric, transitive, consistent, and returns false for null.
 * So shouldn't throw a NullPointerException in case null is the arg
+* "In other words, equals method of array classes returns the same result as ==."

 Careful : symmetry and transitivity requirements prevent from subclassing and overriding equals so that equals reflects a finer-grained relationship :
 Either respect the contract, or don't override equals in a meaningful way.